 If you too wonder if your child may be the real-life version of Dr. Jeckyll and Mr. Hyde, fear not.
 It turns out after-school meltdowns for older children, are normal.

 Dr. Heather Wittenberg explains,

-Children save their best — and worst — for us, as parents.
+‘Children save their best — and worst — for us, as parents.
 They’re their “true selves” with us.
-It takes energy to “be good” and follow the rules — especially for young children — so when they get home, they let it all hang out.
+It takes energy to “be good” and follow the rules — especially for young children — so when they get home, they let it all hang out.’

-As a parent, I can do everything possible to make the evening go well and there can be loads of tears.
-But, overall, there are some very effective strategies to promote self-regulation in young kids and avoid after-school meltdowns.
+As a parent, I can do everything possible to make the evening go well and there can be tears or they can shut down.
+Nevertheless, there are very effective strategies to help to avoid after-school meltdowns.

 - Avoid asking about their day until they’ve had the chance to relax a bit.

-Invite them to partake in quiet activities.
+- Invite them to partake in quiet activities.
 Doing puzzles, painting, colouring, and playing with play dough can be a nice way to unwind.

-Set up an invitation to play.
+- Set up an invitation to play.
 Or, bring out an old box of forgotten toys and let them play open-endedly.

-Go play outside.
+- If you can, go play outside.
 Fresh air and a chance to blow off steam can be a game changer.